Frequently Asked Questions

 “What is the Sticks and Stone concept?”

-With three percussionists, we have come up with an elegant way to be able to perform every style of music.
-The concept centers on three musicians on one marimba, or two musicians on one marimba plus one on drum set (variations on this "marimba band" concept exist in other parts of the world, particularly with indigenous instruments).
-The Sticks and Stone concept is an answer to the question “what would be the simplest, most versatile percussion ensemble that could also actively engage with the widest audiences?”
+The concept centers on three musicians on one marimba, or two musicians on one marimba plus one on drum set.
+It is an answer to the question, “what would be the simplest, most versatile percussion ensemble that could also actively engage with the widest audiences?
+For some occasions, we bring additional percussion instruments, including vibraphone and glockenspiel, djembe, congas, cajon, Korean Samulnori drums and gongs, triangle, wind-chimes, guiro, and many others!"

 “What is your stage setup?
 How much space do you take?